Properly certified eclipse glasses are one of the best value, easiest ways to safely observe a solar eclipse.

 If you do this, don't forget to put your glasses back on once the Moon's silhouette begins drifting away from the solar disc again.

-Read our guide to find out when the next eclipse is taking place, and get prepared now by making sure you and your fellow observers have a good pair of eclipse glasses with which to enjoy the event.
+Read our guide to find out when the next eclipse is taking place, and get ready now by making sure you and your fellow observers have a good pair of eclipse glasses to enjoy the event safely.

-For more advice, read our guide on how to make sure solar eclipse glasses are safe, with tips from the Amercian Astronomical Association.
+For more advice, read our guide on how to make sure solar eclipse glasses are safe, with tips from the American Astronomical Association.

 Baader solar eclipse glasses